There’s no cure for inverse psoriasis, but the condition can be managed with a number of treatments, including natural remedies.

 - reducing your intake of sugar and other processed foods

-You should also exercise to lose or maintain a healthy weight.
+You can also exercise to lose or maintain a moderate weight.

 2. Herbal therapies

 There are other herbal therapies that may work.
 You can try apple cider vinegar or tea tree oil to treat scalp psoriasis.
-Ingesting 1.5 to 3 grams (g) of turmeric per day may reduce psoriasis symptoms.
+In addition, ingesting 1.5 to 3 grams of turmeric per day may reduce psoriasis symptoms.

 3. Nutritional supplements